 Member or Manager managed Delaware Limited Liability Company

 The Delaware LLC is formed by filing a certificate of formation.
-The Delaware LLC certificate of formation does not require listing the members and managers, thus making it private.
+The Delaware LLC certificate of formation does not require listing the members and managers, thus making it relatively private.
 As your Delaware registered agent, we are required to maintain the member and manager information and contact details of these people.
-The state of Delaware has worked very hard to make filing Delaware LLCs easy and simple.
-The Delaware LLC is not truly private because the state or the courts can order your registered agent to produce this documentation.
+However, the Delaware LLC is not truly private because the state or the courts can order your registered agent to produce this documentation.
+To those searching for your LLC in the state database, the member and manger information is not available.

 Many clients ask us how they actually know the Delaware LLC is theirs then?
 That’s a great question!